vzhang90/Kickstarter_Analysis/README.md

 This project's main purpose is to analyze the data with Excel to organize, sort, and analyze crowdfunding data to determine whether there are specific factors that make a project's campaign successful.

 ## Analysis & Challenges
-To help Louise better understand campaigns from start to finish,
+To help Louise better understand campaigns from start to finish, the outcomes of the Plays are visualized over a function of time below.
 ![Theater_Outcomes_vs_Launch](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Theater_Outcomes_vs_Launch.png)

 The Theater Outcomes vs Launch line chart showed the outcomes based on a function of time.